andres885/secure_cp/README.md

 - Creates automatically numbered backup directories.
 - Prevents overwriting existing backups.
 - Skips redundant or heavy data (such as images or videos) according to your exclusion rules.
+- Allows full customization of excluded directories and files.
 - Simple and fast – ideal for local or remote server backup routines.

 ---